zhuoyu73/COMET/README.md

 # Single-Shot MRE Pipeline

-The single-shot pipeline performs motion correction and wave field correction section by section using a single main processing script.
+The single-shot pipeline performs motion correction and wave field reorientation section by section using a single main processing script.

 ## Step 1.
 Initialize the Environment